CharlesCage/burstrender/README.md

 If you are using a different camera and/or different settings and this doesn't work for you, OR you want to crop the image differently, you can use the following arguemnts/parameters to adjust ImageMagick's cropping of the CR3 file during conversion to PNG:

 `--crop-string` allows you to directly specify an [ImageMagick crop string](https://www.imagemagick.org/Usage/crop/#crop_gravity) for the conversion.
-The default is *6000x4000+0+0*.
+The default is *6000x4000+0+0* for landscape images or *4000x6000+0+0* for portrait images.
 Improperly formatted crop-string parameters may lead to errors in RAW converstion.

 `--gravity-string` allows you to specify an [ImageMagick gravity setting](https://www.imagemagick.org/Usage/crop/#crop_gravity).
-The default is *SouthEast*.
+The default is *SouthEast* for landscape images and *NorthEast* for portrait images.

 Note that these strings should not include spaces and therefore also do not require quotes of any kind.